Rehabilitation of Tsiskarauli Tower

 • Meetings with the local community in the village of Akhiela;

-• Contest for volunteers willing participation in the project;
+• Competition for volunteers willing participation in the project;

 • Project managers were invited in France to observe and train the working holidays together with international volunteers in Aussois, France on the rehabilitation project of the castle Victor Emmanuel II;